-Students previously accelerated into a Unit 1/2 sequence are not automatically accelerated into a Unit 3/4.
-Students wishing to accelerate into VCE Units 3/4 at Year 11 following acceleration into Units 1/2 level at Year 10, must maintain a High - Very High average and gain the endorsement of their Unit 1/2 teacher.
+Students previously accelerated into a Unit 1/2 sequence are not automatically accelerated into a Unit 3/4 sequence.
+For students wishing to accelerate into VCE Units 3/4 at Year 11 following acceleration into Units 1/2 level at Year 10, must maintain a High - Very High average and gain the endorsement of their Unit 1/2 teacher.
+Work habits also need to be consistently very good.

-Students wishing to accelerate into a Unit 3/4 sequence at Year 11 without having completed the Unit 1/2 sequence must complete an application form outlining the reasons they wish to be accelerated within this subject area, and obtain the endorsement of the current Unit 3/4 teacher of that subject after completing a trial Unit 2 Exam to demonstrate their level of understanding (higher than a 70% achievement is usually required).
+Students wishing to accelerate into a Unit 3/4 sequence at Year 11 without having completed the Unit 1/2 sequence must complete an application form outlining the reasons they wish to be accelerated within this subject area, and obtain the endorsement of the subject teacher.
+Students must also complete a trial Unit 2 Exam to demonstrate their level of understanding (higher than a 70% achievement is usually required).